techidaily/site-ai-voice-clone/source/_posts/best-7-whiteboard-explainer-videos-to-inspire-you-for-2024.md

 ## How to Stream on Twitch: The Ultimate Guide

  Live streaming has become a regular source of enjoyment for many people in recent years, especially on a platform like Twitch.
-In the first quarter of 2023 alone, Twitch users watched[over 5.3 billion hours](https://backlinko.com/twitch-users) of video.
+In the first quarter of 2023 alone, Twitch users watched [over 5.3 billion hours](https://backlinko.com/twitch-users) of video.

  If you’re a content creator, you should definitely consider leveraging this power of Twitch video streaming, as it tends to have higher levels of engagement compared to pre-recorded content.
 But with so many Twitch streamers out there, standing out from the crowd can be challenging.